CodySly/King-Crawlers-App/README.md

 - [X] Version 1.0 (Current Verison)

+  - [ ] Trails View Page.
+  - [ ] List of trails for initial T&E release.
+  - [ ] Map Location for each trail.
+  - [ ] Create a detailed view page for each trail listed.
-  - [X] Initial T&E release with basic functionality.
+  - [ ] Initial T&E release with basic functionality.
-  - [X] Display all products currently offered.
-  - [X] Viewable About Us page.
-  - [X] Current Fruiteria location via maps.

-- [X] Bug Fixes
+- [ ] Bug Fixes
-  - [X] Address any critical bugs reported by T&E users.
+  - [ ] Address any critical bugs reported by T&E users.

-- [ ] Version 1.1 (Haulted development)
+- [ ] Version 1.1 (Future Versions)

   - [ ] Add user registration and login.
   - [ ] Add products to cart.